Skip to main content

 Side by side comparison of Wallet Tip component in Material 3 versus Material 3 Expressive.

-• 100% of WDS components migrated to M3 Expressive
+All WDS components moved to M3 Expressive.

 Final Thoughts